 Last Friday, search engine giant Google Inc. was exposed by the Wall Street Journal in a privacy scandal which some call “cookiegate” involving cookies being installed onto Apple’s browser Safari.
 The problem is that Google knowingly circumvented Safari’s browser settings in order to install cookies even when users opt for the “no third party cookies” setting.
 The reason Google puts cookies on a user’s device is to track sites visited, which in turn lets Google tailor internet advertising to the user.
 In short, the more data Google can collect, the more money it can make through its online advertising business.
-So, in wake of recent events at Google Inc. here are the pros and cons of cookies.
+So, in the wake of recent events at Google Inc. here are the pros and cons of cookies.

 - Privacy: The main concern for most users is privacy.
 Cookie enabled web browsers keep track of all the websites you have visited.
 This means that with permission (or not in Google’s case), third parties can access the information stored by these cookies.
 These third parties can be advertisers, other users, or even the government in some cases.